rst2pdf/rst2pdf/doc/manual.rst

 The counter role
 ================

+.. note:: The counter role only works in PDF, if you're reading the HTML version of the manual then this section is broken.
+Sorry :/

-This is a nonstandard interpreted text role, which means it will only work with rst2pdf.
+This is a nonstandard interpreted text role, which means it will only work with ``rst2pdf``.
 It implements an unlimited number of counters you can use in your text.
 For example, you could use it to have numbered figures, or numbered tables.

 The syntax is this: